The 6 Best Dog Cave Beds Australia: Tested & Evaluated 2023

 There are many styles of dog beds in general: raised beds, orthopedic beds, cheap beds, luxury beds, heated beds.
 All of these subcategories can interact with cave beds too.
 In our review section, we’ll mention a raised cave bed for example.
 There is also an orthopedic cave bed and a luxury cave bed.

-But for simplicity’s sake, I just want to discuss the structure of cave beds themselves.
+But for simplicity’s sake, I just want to discuss the structure of cave beds themselves first.
 There are two main types: soft hoods and structured hoods.

 The structured hooded bed is probably what you are imagining.